eryk260/2sixty/adr/adr-xxxk-global-cluster-deployment-2019-05-22.md

 ### Normal Operation

-SRE will run two clusters during normal operations.
-Both clusters will be maintained to the same versions of platform, and as far as the developers are concerned should be identical resources.
+SRE will provision at least two clusters.
+The clusters will be maintained to the same versions of platform, and as far as the developers are concerned should be identical resources.

 Developers will use GitLab CI to deploy their applications to the clusters.
 There is no requirement to inform SRE of an application deployment.
-Developers will ensure that the correct deployments are made to both clusters.
+Developers will ensure that the correct deployments are made to the available clusters.

+SRE will provide scripts and utilities to help developers write pipelines that can deploy to the currently active clusters.

+The deployment pipelines need to be cluster agnostic - no cluster-specific information will be presented to the deployments.
+The applications should not depend on which cluster(s) they are being deployed to or running on.

 ### Cluster Maintenance